These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Plastic surgeon A specialist surgeon trained in plastic surgery techniques such as breast reconstruction.

-Progesterone receptors Proteins within cancer cells that bind to the hormone progesterone (may be abbreviated to PR).
+Progesterone receptors Proteins within cancer cells that attach to the hormone progesterone (may be abbreviated to PR).

 Prognosis An estimate of the likely outlook of a disease, such as the likelihood of it coming back (recurrence) and the person’s life expectancy.